iltommi/qdb-documentation/source/reference/index.rst

-.. wrpme documentation master file, created by sphinx-quickstart on Fri Apr 22 17:52:41 2011.
+.. quasardb documentation master file, created by sphinx-quickstart on Fri Apr 22 17:52:41 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.